 The Business Case for Intelligent Voice Assistants at Work

-There are some interesting business use cases for intelligent voice assistants and some applications of the technology have already been implemented.
+There are some interesting business use cases for AI voice assistants and some applications of the technology have already been implemented.
 Hence the emergence of services such as Amazon’s Alexa for Business.
 So here are some ideas of workplace use cases for voice assistants:

 - IT Helpdesk for self-servicing employees.
 An organization’s IT Helpdesk can be a costly operation to run but is critical to employee productivity.
-The use of intelligent voice assistants can help automate repetitive tasks and reduce the need for human interaction.
+The use of AI voice assistants can help automate repetitive tasks and reduce the need for human interaction.
 Take the example of a request to reset logins and passwords or respond to IT-related FAQs.
 Using an intelligent virtual assistant, employees can access service 24/7 while the need for human helpdesk staff can be reduced.
 Think of a company’s help desk as an internal customer service department and the similar use of conversational or voice UI applies.

 - HR-related Tasks.
 Although probably not in widespread use yet, the use of voice devices for routine HR services such as requesting PTO or holiday leave, payroll statements, benefits information, etc. are areas that can also bring cost savings and convenience, alleviating the need for HR staff to answer routine queries while making HR information readily available to staff.
 Chatbots for employee engagement can help lower staff turnover.